michaelbelcher/LittleFreeELibrary/README.md

 ### What you need for setup
 * microSD card (at least 32gb)
-* Raspberry Pi (initial setup should be done on the fastest pi you have access to.)
+* Raspberry Pi (Initial setup should be done on the fastest pi you have access to.)
-* keyboard/mouse/monitor for setup
+* Keyboard/mouse/monitor for setup
 * Ethernet connection for initial IIAB setup
-* Way to install Raspberry Pi OS onto an SD card (this can be another computer, your current Pi that is already set up, etc)
+* Way to install Raspberry Pi OS onto an SD card (this can be another computer, your current Pi that is already set up, etc. I used Blanch)
 * ebooks (preferably epub, this is a BYOBooks project)